RedAngel121/NytePack/README.md

 # Additional Mod/Config Changes:

+- Connected Textures do not work with Framed Blocks...
+  - CT does not work with Framed Blocks in 1.18.2: frame blocks register CT but not with each other or orig block
+  - Same but backwards in 1.20.1: frame blocks do not register CT even though orig block registers and connects correctly
 - Investigate Create: Steam and Rails for stuff we dont want like phantom rails/bogies
 - Investigate Glassential functional glass blocks
 - Investigate secret rooms mod